Azure CIP

 Azure service principal

 To be able to access Azure from an external system like Github actions, a service account is required.
-It is called a service principal in Azure.
+It is called a service principal in Azure, or App regisration.
 See the Azure documentation.

 Create service principal

-The Service Principals will all need the Directory.Read.All Microsoft Graph API Application permission, this will need to be approved by a Domain Admin.
+- "Directory.Read.All" Microsoft Graph API Application permission, this will need to be approved by a Domain Admin.
+Required for automation to validate secrets.

-Please can you also add the following users as Owners on the Service Principals: [digital-accounts-for-infra-team-members]
+Add the following users as Owners on the Service Principals: [Azure users]

 Add permissions